Nick287/AzureIoTEdgeWebAPI/README.md

 ![architect](image/Slide9.JPG)

+### 1: How to integration IoT edge device SDK with an existing .NET core application

 First of all, my project does not use the standard IoT Edge project template (of course, this is not recommended).
 Since I want to use the ASP.NET core project REST API, I directly use the .Net core project template.
 So if you have a project that wants to port from a Docker image to IoT edge project, you can refer to my practice.